The Wellbeing Team

-Judy Scarfe and Kellie Jasper are our school psychologists.
+Judy Scarfe, Kellie Jasper and Esmerelda Lambe are our school psychologists.
 Judy specialises in counselling psychology and educational and developmental psychology and provides us with a student Counselling Service on the Delahey Campus.
-Kellie provides us with an eclectic approach to psychology and welfare and recognises individual differences and circumstances affecting students and families at the Sydenham campus.
+Kellie and Esmerelda provide an eclectic approach to psychology and welfare and recognise individual differences and circumstances affecting students and families at the Sydenham campus.
+Esmerelda also works at our Kings Park Campus.

-You can make an appointment to see Judy or Kellie by going to or telephoning the General Office of your campus.
+You can make an appointment to see our wellbeing team by going to or telephoning the General Office of your campus.
 The office staff will write your name in their appointment books for a period which suits you.
-You are expected to catch up with any classwork you miss through coming to see Judy or Kellie.
+You are expected to catch up with any classwork you miss through coming to see Judy, Esmerelda and Kellie.
 You may also request an appointment after school or during lunch-time if you prefer.

 Most of the students who come to see Judy or Kellie view them as independent adults they wish to talk things over with – things that are weighing heavily on their minds.

-Personal situations such as family breakups, relationship problems, abuse, homelessness, peer pressure, health issues, drug and alcohol overuse, death and grieving, anxiety states, panic attacks, dreading coming to school, depression, thoughts of suicide, trying to keep frustration and anger under control, not being able to concentrate at school, not caring about getting schoolwork done – are all typical of the things on the minds of students Judy and Kellie see.
+Personal situations such as family breakups, relationship problems, abuse, homelessness, peer pressure, health issues, drug and alcohol overuse, death and grieving, anxiety states, panic attacks, dreading coming to school, depression, thoughts of suicide, trying to keep frustration and anger under control, not being able to concentrate at school, not caring about getting schoolwork done – are all typical of the things on the minds of students our teams see.

-Sometimes Judy and Kellie act as mediators or go-betweens in family or relationship disputes.
+Sometimes our psychologists act as mediators or go-betweens in family or relationship disputes.

 Our psychologists are also able to provide some help for students who have no idea what they want to do when they leave school.
 Judy and Kellie have some vocational assessment questionnaire materials which can help you identify your broad areas of interest, values, and skills that point to certain types of jobs.
 They would then refer you to the College Careers Teacher/s.